ashishpcmu/dataviz-portfolio/final-project-part-three.md

 ## References
 > Listed in the  Shorthand story
->

 ## AI acknowledgements

 > ChatGPT was used to research the exploitation in the AI data labelling industry as information on this topic was sparse and fragmented.
 The sources were verified and analysed to incorporate the data visualizations in the story.
-Text here!

 # Final thoughts

-Overall, working on the Invisible Labor in AI story was both challenging and deeply rewarding.
+Overall, working on the Invisible Labor in AI story was both challenging and rewarding.
 I felt that the narrative and visual structure came together well to tell a compelling story.
 There were  a few things I wish I had more time to refine.
 For instance, I  wanted to include quotes from actual data labelers to add a more personal, human dimension to the story, but I did not have time to integrate those interviews due to 1 minute time limit for presentation.

 One thing I was particularly excited about was the Ethical AI Pledge — it felt empowering to not just present a problem, but to offer the audience a way to actively engage with it.
 It was gratifying to see how a carefully designed call to action could make the data story feel more participatory rather than passive.